What you need to know about downsizing as a homeowner

 7. The real estate market is favourable

-Sometimes, downsizing is prompted by the opportunity to take advantage of a hot real estate market.
-If your home’s value has increased significantly, selling could provide the financial flexibility to purchase a smaller home or invest elsewhere.
+Sometimes, downsizing is prompted by external factors like a hot property market.
+If your home's value has increased significantly, selling while demand is high could allow you to capitalise on that equity.

 More Market & Opinion articles